Landour: Origin as British sanatorium

 The first permanent building in all of Mussoorie-Landour was also built in Landour in 1825.
 The house was built by Captain Frederick Young, the "discoverer" of Mussoorie, who was also the Commandant of the first Gurkha (or Gorkha) battalion raised by the British after prevailing in the Gurkha War.
-Young's house, "Mullingar" (hinting at his Irish blood), was the family home during the hot summers in the plains.
+Young's house, Mullingar (hinting at his Irish blood), was the family home during the hot summers in the plains.
 Young's Dehradun-based battalion, then called the Sirmour (or Sirmoor) Rifles, was initially raised in a Gurkha POW camp in Paonta Sahib in Sirmour District – hence the name.
 The huge L-shaped building, with an outsized courtyard inside the bend of the "L", sits prominently atop Mullingar Hill in Landour Cantonment.

 Among distinguished house guests at Mullingar in the early decades were Emily Eden (see below).
 Mullingar was expanded, changed hands several times and by the early 20th century had become the Mullingar Estate Hotel.
 During World War II, Mullingar was leased by the army to house the overflow of convalescing soldiers from the sanatorium, given the huge increase in war-related injuries.
-The hotel was bursting at the seams, as a number of British civilian evacuees from Burma, the Andamans, Manipur & Nagaland, which were occupied by Japanese forces, were also housed in Mullingar before being shipped out elsewhere.
+The hotel was bursting at the seams, as a number of British civilian evacuees from Burma, the Andamans, Manipur and Nagaland, which were occupied by Japanese forces, were also housed in Mullingar before being shipped out elsewhere.
 Mullingar finally fell into disuse after 1947 when Britons began to leave India, with the army already having vacated it after the postwar demobilization of 1945–46.
 The building soon fell into disrepair, occupied largely if not entirely by squatters (see below).
 A number of the families now living in Mullingar are Tibetan.
 Prayer flags flutter in the wind every day, and Losar celebrations are held in the courtyard every year.